apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

 offset + len < data.length else raise IndexOutOfBoundsException
 ```

-There may be an explicit limit on the size of cached data, or an implicit
-limit based by the available capacity of the destination filesystem.
-When a limit is reached, `write()` SHOULD fail with an `IOException`.

 After the operation has returned, the buffer may be re-used.
 The outcome
 of updates to the buffer while the `write()` operation is in progress is undefined.